vkbo/novelWriter/docs/source/write_projects.rst

 The :guilabel:`Working Title` can be set to a different title than the :guilabel:`Book Title`.
 The difference between them is simply that the :guilabel:`Working Title` is used for the GUI (main window title) and for generating the backup files.
-The intention is that the :guilabel:`Working Title` should remain unchanged throughput the project, otherwise the name of exported files and backup files may change too.
+The intention is that the :guilabel:`Working Title` should remain unchanged throughout the project, otherwise the name of exported files and backup files may change too.

 The :guilabel:`Book Title` and :guilabel:`Book Authors` settings are currently not used for anything, so setting then is just for the benefit of the author.
-Future, planned features will be using them, and they are exported on some export formats in the :guilabel:`Build Novel Project` tool.
+Future, planned features may be using them, and they are exported on some export formats in the :guilabel:`Build Novel Project` tool.